 WIDE: Talent approaches the fume hood.

-MED: Talent mixes two solutions in a conical centrifugation tube.
+MED: Talent mixes two solutions in a conical centrifugation tube and seals the tube.
 TEXT: CAUTION: Diethyl ether is extremely flammable and harmful to the skin.

-incubate for 2 hours at -20 degrees Celsius [1].
-Centrifuge at 2,500 times g for 10 minutes at -10 degrees Celsius [2].
+Incubate for 2 hours at -20 degrees Celsius [1].
+Centrifuge at 2,500 times g for 10 minutes at -10 degrees Celsius [2] [3].

-MED: Talent places into freezer.
+MED: Talent places the tube into freezer.
 Video editor: show a timer counting down from 02:00:00.

-MED: Talent takes out the tube from freezer Video editor: show a timer at 00:00:00 when the Talent takes out the tube from freezer.
+MED: Talent takes out the tube from freezer.
+Video editor: show a timer at 00:00:00 when the Talent takes out the tube from freezer.
 Videographer: Take multiple shots, as this will be used later.

-[]
+[Added Shot]: MED: Talent places the tube into centrifuge.

-Discard the supernatant, resuspend the pellet in 50 milliliters of precooled ethanol:diethyl ether mixture [1]. incubate a second time for 2 hours at -20 degrees Celsius [2].
+Discard the supernatant, resuspend the pellet in 50 milliliters of precooled ethanol:diethyl ether mixture and vortex briefly [1].
+Incubate a second time for 2 hours at -20 degrees Celsius [2].
 Centrifuge again at 2,500 times g for 10 minutes at -10 degrees Celsius [3].

-CU: Talent discards the supernatant, adds in liquid.
+CU: Talent discards the supernatant, adds in liquid and vortexes.

 MED: Talent places the tube into freezer.
 Video editor: show a timer counting down from 02:00:00.